LuckyOne7777/LLM-Investor-Behavior-Benchmark/docs/important-notes.md

 The following notes outline current constraints and assumptions that users should be aware of when working with LIBB.

-*Please note that these are constraints of the current design and may be addressed by feature updates.*
+*Please note that these are constraints of the current design of Version 1 and will likely addressed in updates.*

 ---